<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=108825&amp;fmt=gif">

 Location-based SEO: what is it and how can you use it to improve your marketing results and increase the volume of local, organic traffic hitting your website?

 The discipline of SEO has evolved greatly in recent years.
-You can attribute this change to Google’s ever-evolving search algorithm, but also to the fact that the way we’re searching is changing.
+You can attribute this change to Google’s ever-evolving search algorithm and the introduction of AI overviews, but also to the fact that the way we’re searching is changing.

 As a result, the way we optimise our pages for search needs to change, too.

 Long-tail, conversational keywords have become standard, with a report suggesting that search terms of 5+ words make up 41.7% of the overall keyword length distribution.
-As more and more content is appearing in search results, we’re adapting our method of search by using long-tail keywords to sift through content.
+As more and more content is appearing in search results, and AI is generating more direct answers within search results, we’re adapting our method of search by using long-tail keywords to sift through content.

-Voice search is also on the rise, which correlates to the increase in conversational long-tail keywords.
+Voice search, now enhanced by sophisticated conversational AI, is also on the rise, which correlates to the increase in conversational long-tail keywords.
+Furthermore, AI is increasingly personalising search results based on user history and real-time location, making location-based SEO even more critical.
 In this increasingly competitive SEO battlefield, how do you get your content seen by your demographic?

 If you're just getting started with SEO, you can discover 12 quick, easy SEO tips here.
 For the purposes of this article, we'd like to tell you about location-based SEO.
 We've used this to great success for several of our clients, and you can use it to dominate your local searches, too.
 Read on to learn how.